Factorization homology of enriched $\infty$-categories: Introduction

-i.e.\! its bar construction.
-In fact, this is a \textit{category object} in $\Cat$, i.e.\! it satisfies the Segal condition (though not necessarily the completeness condition). \item For a space $X \in \Spaces$, the \textit{codiscrete category object} on $X$ is the Segal space
+i.e., its bar construction.
+In fact, this is a \textit{category-object} in $\Cat$, i.e., it satisfies the Segal condition (though not necessarily the completeness condition). \item For a space $X \in \Spaces$, the \textit{codiscrete category-object} on $X$ is the Segal space

-whose space of objects in $X$ and whose hom-spaces are all contractible: in simplicial degree $n$, this is the space $X^{\times (n+1)}$. \end{itemize} Now, a $\cV$-enriched $\infty$-category $\cC$ is specified by the following two pieces of data: \begin{itemize} \item its \bit{underlying $\infty$-groupoid}, an object $\iC \in \Spaces$, and \item its \bit{enriched hom functor}, a right-lax functor
+whose space of objects is $X$ and whose hom-spaces are all contractible: in simplicial degree $n$, this is the space $X^{\times (n+1)}$. \end{itemize} Now, a $\cV$-enriched $(\infty,1)$-category $\cC$ is specified by the following two pieces of data: \begin{itemize} \item its \bit{underlying $\infty$-groupoid}, an object $\iC \in \Spaces$, and \item its \bit{enriched hom functor}, a right-lax functor

-of category objects in $\Cat$. \end{itemize} Let us unwind the functor \Cref{enr.hom.functor.for.C}.
+between category-objects in $\Cat$. \end{itemize} Let us unwind the functor \Cref{enr.hom.functor.for.C}.
 In simplicial degree $n$, it is given by

 and the right-laxness determines the categorical structure maps; for instance, restricting to the indicated morphisms in $\bDelta^\op$, this specifies the diagram

 in which the upper square selects the composition maps